Edge-based discretizations on triangulations in $\mathbb{R}^d$, with special attention to four-dimensional space: Preliminaries

 Furthermore

-where $\bm{n} \left( \mathcal{F}^{T} \right)$ is the lumped-normal vector of the $(d-1)$-hypercuboid facet that is constructed from centroids which are contained in each $T$; (see Figures~\ref{fig:directedhyperareavector} and \ref{fig:hypercuboidfacet} for an illustration of the quantities in the formula).
+where $\bm{n} \left( \hyperface^{T} \right)$ is the lumped-normal vector of the $(d-1)$-hypercuboid face that is constructed from centroids which are contained in each $T$; (see Figures~\ref{fig:directedhyperareavector} and \ref{fig:hypercuboidfacet} for an illustration of the quantities in the formula).
 More precisely, the lumped-normal vector of a hypercuboid is defined as the unique sum of the normal vectors of a simplicial tessellation of the hypercuboid.
-For example, it is the sum of the normal vectors of two triangles which make up a quadrilateral.
-Moreover, each hypercuboid facet is given by
+For example in 3D, it is the sum of the normal vectors of two triangles which make up a quadrilateral.
+Here, the magnitude of each normal vector is the area of the corresponding triangle.